 The F-1 took off and carved out a place for itself in the professional ranks.
 It never knocked off Nikon's equivalent F series cameras, but it established Canon as a first-rate competitor to Nikon, and reinforced the Japanese reputation for making oustanding cameras and optics.

-The first F-1 came out in 1970 and ran through 1973, and it's typically called the "original" or "mechanical" F-1 by collectors: that's what mine is.
+The first F-1 came out in 1970 and ran through 1973, and it's typically called the "original" or "mechanical" F-1 by collectors.
 I picked up this one from eBay in 2004.
 It was pretty beat up and brassy, but it still cranks along, doing what it was designed to do.
 That F-1 was on my short "must-have" list of cameras that I've always wanted (like many collectors, I want everything; but there are certain things I really want, as opposed to things that would simply be nice to have).